Get to know PeekMed

 ai-in-orthopedics

-Will Orthopedic Surgeons be Replaced by Robots in the future?
+Will Robots replace Orthopedic Surgeons in the future?

 Artificial intelligence can quickly cast us into a futuristic scenario where androids would be in charge of medicine as orthopedic technologists.
-While AI in Healthcare is a big trend right now, it is unlikely that it will go that way.
+While AI in Healthcare is a big trend right now, it is unlikely to go that way.

 However orthopedic experts do claim it is a technology to keep following.

 Robotic surgery will also be a common orthopedic technology.
 Patients have so far shown great interest and enthusiasm for surgery assisted by robots, dazzled by the high-tech sophistication.
-But they do still prefer orthopedic surgeons to be around them during the treatment process.
+However, they still prefer orthopedic surgeons to be around them during treatment.

 Robotics and AI will be always there in the future and a synergistic relationship between the human mind and them is the way forward for more effective care of patients.